 Are there restrictive covenants that are commonly picked up as part of conveyancing in Aintree?

 Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Aintree.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 How does conveyancing in Aintree differ for new build properties?

-Most buyers of new build residence in Aintree contact us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is finished.
-This is because house builders in Aintree usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Aintree come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is built.
+This is because developers in Aintree usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Aintree or who has acted in the same development.

 Our lawyer in Aintree has identified a a legal deficiency with the lease for the apartment we are purchasing in Aintree.
 The other side have offered title insurance as a workaround.
 We are happy with insurance and will pay for it.
 Our lawyer says that as he is on the mortgage company conveyancing panel he must check that the lender is happy with this solution.
 Who is the client here, us or the bank?